spectrocloud/librarium/packages/docs/content/04-clusters.md

 Spectro Cloud provides several options to manage Kubernetes clusters on an ongoing basis.
 These include options to scale up/down the cluster by adding/reducing the number of nodes in a node pool, add additional worker pools, resize nodes in a node pool by modifying the instance type, and add additional fault domains such as availability zones to a node pool.

 <InfoBox>
   Cluster management operations result in the update of cluster definitions in Spectro Cloud’s database.
 The updated definition is retrieved by the management agent running in the cluster.
-A rolling upgrage is then performed to bring associated clusters to their desired state.
+A rolling upgrade is then performed to bring associated clusters to their desired state.
 </InfoBox>